0Blockaye0/Travel-Blogger/README.md

   ## Questions:
-  If you have any questions, please feel free to contact me at chrispruiz@att.net.
-For more of my work, visit [Chrispruiz](https://github.com/Chrispruiz).
+  If you have any questions, please feel free to contact me at blake.austin.dev@gmail.com .
+For more of my work, visit [Blake Johnson](https://github.com/0Blockaye0).